-The Division of Senior and Disability Services (DSDS) staff develop the initial service plan and review the service plan no less than annually.
-A change to the service plan may be requested by anyone, including the participant, when there is a change in the participant's needs.
-However all service plan changes are subject to the review and approval of DSDS staff and include discussion with the participant.
+DSDS staff develop the initial service plan and review the service plan no less than annually.
+A change to the service plan may be requested by anyone including the participant when there is a change in the participants needs however all service plan changes are subject to the review and approval of DSDS staff and include discussion with the participant.

-Additionally, DSDS staff completes a statistically valid number of record reviews, no less than annually, on an ongoing basis to assure service plans are completed in accordance with waiver policies and procedures.
-Reports are produced and sent to MO HealthNet Division (MHD) no less than annually, which document the outcome of the reviews.
+Additionally DSDS staff complete a statistically valid number of record reviews (of participants on the waiver) no less than annually on an ongoing basis to assure service plans are completed in accordance with waiver policies and procedures.
+Reports are produced and sent to MHD no less than annually which document the outcome of the reviews.
 MHD will review the report no less than annually.
 Supporting documentation will be available to MHD upon request.